onurkarakoc/client-server/README.md

 # client-server

-This codes takes two numbers from clients and send them to the server.
+These codes takes two numbers from client and send them to the server.
 Server computes sum of two numbers and send it to the client.